ausgandalf/drupal_snippets/one-house/themes/one_house/frontend/README.md

 ### Scaffolding

-Depending on the project, this can be downloaded/cloned in several different places, but best practice is to keep the folder named "idfive-pattern-lab-starter", wherever you choose to utilize it.
+Depending on the project, this can be downloaded/cloned in several different places, but best practice is to keep the folder named "pattern-lab-starter", wherever you choose to utilize it.

-- Drupal: "/themes/custom/client_theme/idfive-pattern-lab-starter"
+- Drupal: "/themes/custom/client_theme/pattern-lab-starter"

 ### Remove .git tracking